happychriss/DBServer_legacy/README.md

 # Other useful “god” commands

-god start docbox -c docbox.god.rb #without -D will start in background (e.g. add to chron god stop docbox \# will stop all services god restart docbox \#will start all services god restart scanner \#restart a single services
+god start docbox -c docbox.god.rb #without -D will start in background (e.g. add to chron god stop docbox      # will stop all services god restart docbox   # will start all services god restart scanner  # will restart a single services
 ```